 In a 2014 year-end report SAN Parks reports that 1,020 rhinoceros, of the black rhino and white rhino species, have been poached and 344 suspected poachers arrested.
 More recent, comprehensive data covering all of 2014 indicates 1,215 rhino killed in 2014 and 386 suspected poachers arrested.
 In the 2015 annual report SAN Parks stated that 1,175 rhinoceros were known to have been illegally killed throughout the country, a slight decrease from the previous year, and 317 suspected poachers arrested and 188 firearms seized.
 Of these, 826 rhino would killed in the flagship Kruger National Park.
 The remaining 349 poached rhino died in other parks or provinces, but it is believed the majority of poaching occurred in KwaZulu-Natal.
 As a result of administrative changes in the way that rhino poaching is reported by the South African government, data for 2015 is provided by official sources only as officially, but other sources have provided reliable statistics for specific regions over a limited period.
 Notably, 86 rhino were killed in KwaZulu-Natal between 1 January and 28 September, 2015.
 Rhino poaching in KZN has been steadily increasing almost every year since 2008, with 116 killed in 2015 and 161 or 162 killed (page 61) within the province in 2016.
-As of June 2017 rhino poaching has decreased slightly compared to the same time in 2016, with 529 illegally killed, but it is likely that poaching has increased yet again in flagship national parks in KwaZulu-Natal.
+As of June 2017 rhino poaching has decreased slightly compared to the same time in 2016, with 529 illegally killed, but it is likely that poaching has increased yet again in flagship national parks within KwaZulu-Natal.